noleu/opendc/Experiments.README.md

 The validation experiments are used to evaluate the correct implementation of the scheduling algorithms.
 The results are described in the `Validation` appendix of the report.
 While the report experiments are used to study the characteristics of the scheduling algorithms.
 The results are described in the `Experiments` section of the report.

-We assume that OpenDC has been downloaded, and compiled.
+We assume that OpenDC is compiled.
 For executing the experiments the IntelliJ idea has been used.
 Executing the binary in the corresponding way should lead to the same results, but is not verified.

 The algorithms from the report correspond to the implementation in the following way: